 Four years after opening a public space in London, David Roberts Art Foundation is packing and moving to a new larger location at Mornington Crescent.
-The 19th Century former furniture factory will be opening it’s doors as an art gallery on the 21st of September with the new exhibition House of Leaves, curated by Vincent Honoré.
+The 19th century former furniture factory will be opening it’s doors as an art gallery on the 21 September with the new exhibition House of Leaves, curated by Vincent Honoré.

 With works by Louise Bourgeois, Gerhard Richter and Pierre Huyghe as the key pieces from the collection, A House of Leaves is presented as a symphony, structured in three movements and an eplilogue.
 The symphony begins with ECHO VIII, 2007 by Louise Bourgeois and explores hybrid forms, memory and fragmented figures.
 Harmoniously moving onto the second movement the audience will meet Gerhard Richter’s Fuji a coloured oil piece that questions abstraction and minimalism.
 Moving towards the climax of the exhibiton, the third movement focuses on conceptual art and performance.
 Finally the epilogue balances on the void, emptying the art space to examine space and architecture.